pergolafabio/Hikvision-Addons/doorbell/DOCS.md

   - `Hangup call` (The device needs to be connected to Hikconnect in to make "hangup" work, if its not possible, you can use "reject" instead)
   - `Reject call`
   - `Reboot`
+  - `Take Snapshot` (Grabs a snapshot from the outdoor station and updates the image entity)
   - ...
 - Device triggers (depending on device model)
   - `Motion detected`